Canon 1Ds Mark III vs 7D

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 7D indeed provides for movie recording, while the 1Ds Mark III does not.
 The highest resolution format that the 7D can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1Ds Mark III and the 7D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1Ds Mark III has a higher magnification than the one of the 7D (0.76x vs 0.63x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1Ds Mark III, the Canon 7D, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 7D has one, while the 1Ds Mark III does not.
 While the built-in flash of the 7D is not very powerful, it can at times be useful as a fill-in light.

-Concerning the storage of imaging data, both the 1Ds Mark III and the 7D write their files to Compact Flash cards.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the 7D uses Compact Flash cards.
 The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 7D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Canon EOS 7D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.